Documentation Index

-Request logs capture every HTTP request that passes through Pangolin’s reverse proxy, including the request details, the decision made (allow or deny), and the reason for that decision.
+HTTPS Request logs capture every HTTPS request that passes through a reverse proxy, including the request details, the decision made (allow or deny), and the reason for that decision.
 These logs are useful for:- Monitoring traffic patterns and request volumes

 - Debugging access issues and rule configurations